lit/lit.dev/packages/lit-dev-content/site/guide/templates/syntax.md

 html`<div ${myDirective}></div>`
 ```

-Element bindings are special in a couple of ways:

-*   They only work with directives.
+Element bindings currently only work with directives.
 You can't use any other kind of value with an element binding.

-*   A given element can only have a single element binding.

 There are a few of built-in directives that can be used in element bindings.
 One example is the `ref` directive, which provides a reference to the rendered element.